inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 While in the example exactly one rule is included, it is possible to include any amount of rules.
 Includes also work transitively.

-Rule includes have the same effect as adding all scopes of the rule to the included ones:
+If a rule is included, it has the same effect as adding all the scopes of this rule to the included one.
-Everything specified in the included rules will also be done on the methods matched by the scopes.
+This means that all actions, tracing settings and metrics recordings of the included rule are also applied.

 In this example this means that if either `myhttp_tracing` or `myhttp_record_metric` are enabled, `myhttp_extract_path` will also be applied to all methods matching the scope `myhttp_scope`.